Book a Tour →

 GOMA — Gallery of Modern Art

 World-class permanent collection, completely free.
 One of Australia's finest art institutions charges nothing for its standing exhibition.
+Every Friday GOMA stays open until 8:30pm with DJs and live performances.

 Queensland Museum

 Natural history, Indigenous cultures, dinosaur exhibit, and Australian wildlife in an excellent permanent collection.
 Free entry always.
+Connected to GOMA at South Bank.

 South Bank Parklands

 Streets Beach, Arbour walk, riverside boardwalk, and extraordinary event programming throughout the year — all free to access.
+The most beautiful free precinct of any Australian capital city.

 City Botanic Gardens

 Historic formal gardens on the CBD riverfront with enormous fig trees, free BBQs, and direct access to the Riverwalk.
 Open every day.
+Exceptional at dusk with the city lights reflected on the river.

 Mt Coot-tha Botanic Gardens

 52 hectares of native Australian plants, tropical dome, and Japanese garden.
 Free entry, always.
+The drive up to the lookout adds panoramic city views at no cost.

 CityHopper Ferry